Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 - Wholesale grocers and suppliers

-A disruption at a lower level of the supply chain can cause ripples that affect every other step down the line.
+A disruption at any level of the supply chain — from ingredient shortages to viral TikTok trends — can cause ripples that affect every other step down the line.

 Note: This model primarily applies to food products.
 Other products in your supermarket, such as clothing or cookware, may have additional design steps.